threefoldtecharchive/jumpscaleX_threebot/docs/packages.md

 ## Example package.py

-Packages does the lifecycle management of your application
+- Packages does the lifecycle management of your application
+- Package.py file which is read when a package get's loaded.
+- This is the ONLY file which deals with installing, start/stop, remove a package from a 3bot.

 typical `package.py` should look like